Basic Search Tips for Any Library Database

 Finding the Entire Book

 MLA will also give you results found in books.
-Right now, the Check for Full Text button is not working properly to locate the book.
-Just copy/paste the title of the book into the EWU Library Catalog.
+Right now, the Check for Full Text button is not consistently working.
+Just copy/paste the title of the book into the EWU Library Catalog to be sure.

 Save Relevant Articles